carlosissac/mod12employeetracker/README.md

 ## PendingItems

 * `index.js` should be broken into 3 or 4 files.
-Due to time constraints a lot of functionality wounded up being imeplemented in that single location.
+Due to time constraints a lot of functionality wounded up being implemented in that single location.